Smoking and pregnancy

 It also means that if other people around you smoke you and your baby will be affected by any second hand smoke that you breathe in.
-Exposure to carbon monoxide reduces that amount of oxygen in your body; this means that your baby will also get less oxygen.
+Exposure to carbon monoxide reduces the amount of oxygen in your body; this means that your baby will also get less oxygen.
 Oxygen is vital for your baby’s healthy growth and development, this is why your midwife will screen you for carbon monoxide exposure during your pregnancy.

 Quitting smoking is the best thing you can do for both you and your baby.
-Our advisors can help both you and your partners to take the first steps to giving your baby the best possible start in life.
+Our advisors can help both you and your partner to take the first steps to giving your baby the best possible start in life.
 Stopping smoking will also:

 - Reduce the risk of miscarriage or still birth